Menu

 Potato plants will rot if they get “wet feet.”
 Make sure they plenty of drainage at the bottom, and you’ll avoid this issue.
 The last thing you need is to re-create your own version of the great Irish famine in your backyard with a water blight like Phytophthora infestans.

-Place some tires atop this gravel and nestle them into place.
+Place some tires atop the ground and nestle them into place.
 Then stack another level or two on top of them.

 Pour in your compost-rich soil to a little over the halfway mark.
 If you’re using two tires to start with, then fill one up completely, followed by another inch or two.
 Similarly, if you’re using three tires, fill one and a half, and add a bit more for good measure.
 Water enough, so the soil is moistened but not saturated.

 Next, take four medium or five small seed potatoes or slips.
-Nestle each of these into the soil about 1.5 to 2 inches deep.
+Nestle each of these into the soil about 1.5-2 inches deep.
 I like to use five of them so there’s one in the middle, with the others in the four cardinal directions.
 Once these are pushed in, cover them with another few inches of soil.
 Water lightly again.

 Maintenance as Plants Grow